WPDevelopers/disable-comments/readme.txt

 = I want to delete comments from my database.
 What do I do? =

-Go to the settings page for the disable comments plugin and utlize the Delete Comments tool to delete all comments or according to the specified post types from your database.
+Go to the tools page for the Disable Comments plugin and utlize the Delete Comments tool to delete all comments or according to the specified post types from your database.

 == Details ==